futtetennista/lambdawerk-backend-test/README.md

 Write a importer and update the persons table in such a way that, for each entry:
   1. if the `phone` in the persons table is equal to the `phone` in the entry nothing should be changed in the persons table
+  2. if the `phone` in the persons table is not equal to the `phone` in the entry it should be changed in the persons table
-  2. if the entry is not stored in the persons table, a new person record needs to be created
+  3. if the entry is not stored in the persons table, a new person record needs to be created

 The importer can be written in a programming language of your choice and the